silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/How_Tos/Grouping_DataObject_Sets.md

 	}

-The final step is the render this into the template using the [api:GroupedList->GroupedBy()] method.
+The final step is to render this into the template using the [api:GroupedList->GroupedBy] method.

 	:::ss
 	// Modules list grouped by the Month Posted